phaserjs/phaser/.github/ISSUE_TEMPLATE.md

 API errors must include example code showing what happens, and why you don't believe this is the expected behavior.
 Issues posted without code take _far_ longer to get resolved, sometimes not ever.

+If the issue is in a current version of Phaser, then you can use the [Phaser Sandbox](http://phaser.io/sandbox) to demonstrate it.
+Otherwise feel free to use another service, such as jsbin, or if you really must, codepen.
+If we can run it, and see the error, we can usually fix it.

 If your Issue contains _any_ form of hostility it will be instantly closed.

 **Be nice.**